data-edu/data-science-in-education/README.md

 ## Background

+These are some thoughts and ideas for a **collaborative book on data science (or data analysis) in education**.
+Thus, it touches on but is not focused on students themselves doing data science / data analysis, but rather on administrators, teachers, analysts, policymakers, and researchers doing data science / data analysis.

-Why a book on data science / data analysis in education using R?
+*Why a book on data science / data analysis in education using R?*

 There are specific opportunities and challenges that make data science in education somewhat distinct from data science more generally: